www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

     * [ ] Correct project registration for net.splitcells.network.hub and net.splitcells.network.
     * [ ] Execute the test with a reset script.
 # Tasks.
-* [ ] Benchmarks and lambdas of require Throws are not covered in test coverage.
-    * [ ] Try excluding test classes from JaCoCo report.
 * [ ] Disallow `import java.util.concurrent.Semaphore;` in core code.
     * [x] Review the use of Keyword_JavaLegacy in Java grammar. consider removing it, as Java files containing this string should already be not checked by SourceCodeCheckMojo. -> One obsolete use was removed.
     * [x] Develop custom Semaphore interface via `net.splitcells.dem.resource.Semaphore`.